What is a Traffic Technician?

 Occupation Description Conduct field studies to determine traffic volume, speed, effectiveness of signals, adequacy of lighting, and other factors influencing traffic conditions, under direction of traffic engineer.

-A Day in the Life of a Traffic Technician
+Life As a Traffic Technician

 - Provide traffic information, such as road conditions, to the public.